ze0nni/FuryDB.Components/README.md

 # FuryDB Components

-Components for integrate [FuryDB](https://github.com/ze0nni/FDB) in inity.
+Components for integrate [FuryDB](https://github.com/ze0nni/FDB) with unity.

 - [Install](#install)
 - [How to use](#hot-to-use)